 Geraint Thomas Cycling Club

-That title really looks like it could do with a possessive apostrophe or a colon in it, but that's what it is.
-The 2018 Tour de France champ and two-time gold medallist dishes out expert advice, opinion and insider knowledge to amateur rider Tom Fordyce, and goes deep on the nitty gritty of what being an elite cyclist is about.
+That title really looks like it could do with a possessive apostrophe or a colon, but that's what it is.
+The 2018 Tour de France champ and two-time gold medallist dishes out expert advice, opinion and insider knowledge to amateur rider Tom Fordyce, and goes deep on the nitty gritty of what being an elite cyclist is all about.
 Which, as it happens, involves a lot more riding into telegraph poles than you'd think.
 Top guests pop up too: Aussie great Richie Porte pops in, while Sir Paul Smith puts together the perfect kit and talk about his favourite retro jerseys.

 Berlin-based duo Musa Okwonga and Ryan Hunn talk about football, primarily the Bundesliga, and pretty much everything else besides.
 As with the best sporting podcasts, it’s not just about the sport.
 Memory, storytelling and the minutia of the game are as important as working out what species of extraterrestrial Erling Haaland is.

 Depending on exactly how much Mark Chapman you feel you can take in any one week, what with him being omnipresent across BBC radio and TV whenever football – either association or American – is under discussion, this might feel like a step too far.
 But you'd be missing out on insight from The Athletic's supremely well-connected David Ornstein and exclusive interviews with players and insiders.
 Look at their recent episode with former Liverpool and Spurs director of football Damien Comolli, and his retelling of the sorry Luis Suarez-Patrice Evra racism debacle and the day Liverpool sold Fernando Torres and bought both Suarez and Andy Carroll.

 The Greatest Game